kubeflow/kfp-tekton/samples/kfp-user-guide/README.md

 ### 3. Run Pipelines Using the `kfp` Bash Command Line Tool

-The kfp-tekton SDK also comes with a bash command line tool for running Kubeflow pipelines.
+The kfp-tekton SDK also comes with a bash command line tool for running Kubeflow Pipelines.
 Before running the below commands, we need to make sure our `kubectl` is connected to our Kubeflow cluster.
-Please be aware that the `kfp` CLI only works for single user mode.
+Please be aware that currently the `kfp` CLI only works for single user mode.
 ```shell
 kubectl get pods -n kubeflow | grep ml-pipeline
 # ml-pipeline-fc87669c7-f98x4                                      1/1     Running   0          8d